CiscoDevNet/sastre/README.md

 The 'sastre-rc-example.sh' file is provided as an example of a file that can be sourced to set those variables.

-One of the following tasks can be specified: backup, restore or delete.
+One of the following tasks can be specified: backup, restore, delete or list.
 Adding -h after the task displays help on the additional arguments for the specified task.

 Important concepts:
 - vManage URL: Built from the provided vManage IP address and TCP port (default 8443).
 All operations target this vManage.